arivictor/intentional-architecture-in-python/book/3-tdd.md

 Run the tests.
 Still green.
 But now the business rules live in the domain objects. `Member` enforces credit rules. `FitnessClass` enforces capacity rules.
 The booking function just orchestrates.

+**What just happened?** We answered the question "what behavior goes where?" through TDD:
+- First attempt: `book_class()` directly manipulated credits and bookings (worked, but fragile)
+- Refactored: Domain objects (`Member`, `FitnessClass`) enforce their own rules
+- Result: Better design emerged from the refactor step

 This is TDD driving design.
 The tests forced us to think about the interface.
 The refactoring step let us improve the structure.
 The safety net let us move code around confidently.

+**Notice the pattern:**
+1. Business rule → Test scenario → Required objects and behavior
+2. Write test → Discover what interface you need
+3. Make it pass → Prove the behavior works
+4. Refactor → Move logic where it belongs

+This pattern repeats throughout the book.
+In Chapter 5, we'll see how these domain objects become entities and value objects.
+In Chapter 6, we'll see how `book_class()` becomes a use case.
+But it all starts here, with tests driving the design.

 ## Test-Driven Design Decisions